michellelclement/mykonos-recommended-MS2/README.md

 **W3C CSS Validator**
 W3C CSS Validator
-* Ran style.css though validator to check there were no syntax errors:
+* Ran style.css through validator to check there were no syntax errors:
     * Passed with no errors

 **User stories**